 - Long term care insurance

-Medicaid is a federally mandated program which is administered by each state.
-Medicaid payment for nursing home care is “needs based”.
+This is a federally mandated program that is administered by each state.
+Medicaid payment for nursing home care is “needs-based”.
 The threshold “need” is medical.
 The nursing home patient must be incapable of 2 of the several “activities of daily living”, which include: Bathing, Transferring (from bed or chair), Dressing, Walking, Eating, Grooming, and Toilet Use.
-Suffering from dementia or Alzheimer disease may be enough for the Medicaid program to pay for nursing home care.
+Suffering from dementia or Alzheimer’s disease may be enough for the Medicaid program to pay for nursing home care.

-If you or a loved one has questions about Elder Law or Medicaid Planning contact The Law Office of John C. Grundy today at 330-637-9030 for a no cost consultation.
+If you or a loved one has questions about Elder Law or Medicaid Planning contact The Law Office of John C. Grundy today at 330-637-9030 for a consultation.